gautamnaik1994/Aspect-Based-Sentiment-Analysis/blog/index.md

 4. The first head (aspect extraction) predicts which tokens are part of an aspect (using BIO tags).
 5. For each detected aspect, the second head (sentiment classifier) predicts if the sentiment is positive, negative, or neutral.

-## Dataset Used
+## Dataset

 The dataset used in this project is the SemEval 2014 Task 4 dataset, which contains customer reviews of laptops.
 The dataset is divided into three parts: the training set, the test set, and the validation set.
 The dataset is available on the [SemEval website](https://alt.qcri.org/semeval2014/task4/).
 The dataset is in the form of a JSONL file, with each row representing a review and its associated aspect and sentiment labels.
 The aspect categories include "battery", "camera", "design", "performance", and "price".
 The sentiment labels are "positive", "negative", and "neutral".

-Following is the format of the training data.
+Below is the format of the training data.

 ```json
 {